humzashah/c_refresher/README.md

 This project is primarily structured around [this][0] tutorial.

 The 'hours' directory has code files corresponding to the lessons in the tutorial.
+Comments in the code files are relevant to the code after the comment.

 If you are learning C from scratch, I highly recommend using that tutorial instead of this project.